Contributor: Staff at McCallum Place

 Driven by the desire to be the best, and fueled by fears of not being good enough, losses in weight are never quite enough, and new goals are constantly created and replaced, chasing the ideal further and further into emaciated territory.
 At this point in the illness, even expressions of concern from others are viewed as confirmation of their success, highlighting the especially insidious nature of this condition and the need for highly specialized care.

-The Recovery Journey and Pride
+The Recovery Journey of Pride in Eating Disorders

 From the research, we understand that it is not until a person experiences a moment of clarity that they are able to face the lies and promises of their illness and realize that they are on a dangerous path.